aswin-cv/career-page/README.md

 Run server.js file  -->  nodemon start

 if package error occurs use  npm install which will automatically retrieve all packages ,if not use rpm install package_name .
+Add your mongodb URL to the file.
+AD your captcha secret Key.

 localHost Routes